17 Simple Ways to Beat the Summer Heat

 Skip the drying cycle on the dishwasher.
 Instead, leave the door open to let the dishes dry.
 And put off using the dishwasher until evening, when the air is cooler.
 Or simply wash your dishes the old-fashioned way: by hand.

-Dress right.
-Wear one of the widely available synthetic fabrics designed to wick away sweat and that sticky feeling (examples include Coolmax and Nano-Tex); they're not just for athletes anymore.
+Wear one of the widely available synthetic fabrics designed to wick away sweat and that sticky feeling like Coolmax.
 If you prefer cotton, make it thin, light colored, and, most of all, loose.
 "The best thing is to have sweat evaporate directly from skin to air," says Larry Kenney, a professor of physiology and kinesiology at Pennsylvania State University, in University Park.
 "The next best thing is for the sweat to move quickly from your skin to clothing and then evaporate.
 Loose, billowy clothes allow air movement next to the skin and help with evaporation."

 Give your oven a summer vacation.
 If you cook, use the stovetop, the microwave, or a barbecue.
-"Grill some extra vegetables when you're making dinner," says Deborah Madison, author of Vegetable Soups From Deborah Madison's Kitchen (Broadway, $20, amazon.com).
+"Grill some extra vegetables when you're making dinner," says Deborah Madison, author of Vegetable Soups From Deborah Madison's Kitchen.
 "The next day, mix them with a little Feta cheese and olive oil for a great, cool snack."

 Give the clothes dryer a break, too.
 Hang a clothesline and let your towels and sheets flap in the breeze.
 "They smell wonderful," says Paul Hooker, whose company, Sferra, sells sheets made in Italy, where, he adds, almost everyone hangs them out to dry.